bpt26/usher_wiki/docs/source/matUtils.rst

   --max-branch-length (-b): Remove samples which have branches of greater than the indicated length in their ancestry.
   --nearest-k (-k): Select a specific sample and X context samples, formatted as "sample_name:X".
   --nearest-k-batch (-K): Pass a text file of sample IDs and a number of the number of context samples, formatted as sample_file.txt:k.
 These will be automatically written to a series of json files named "*sample-name*_context.json".
 Used for special large-scale operations.
+  --get-internal-descendents (-I): Select the set of samples descended from the indicated internal node.
   --set-size (-z): Automatically add or remove samples at random from the selected sample set until it is the indicated size.
   --get-representative (-r): Toggle to automatically select two representative samples per clade currently included in the tree, pruning all other samples from the tree.
 Applies after other selection steps.
   --prune (-p): Toggle to instead exclude all indicated samples from the subtree output.